RineST21/IoT-PiSec-Test/README.md

 * Check if MySQL service is running
 * Ensure the Flask application has the correct database credentials
 * Verify the ESP8266 can reach the Raspberry Pi's IP address

+### Database Issues
+* If you can't connect to the database, check if the MySQL service is running: `sudo systemctl status mysql`
+* Verify the database exists: `mysql -u username -p -e "SHOW DATABASES;"`
+* Check if the required tables exist: `mysql -u username -p -e "USE sensordata; SHOW TABLES;"`
+* Ensure the Flask application has the correct database credentials in its configuration